-We and the selling shareholders have granted the underwriters an option exercisable for 30 days after the date of this prospectus supplement, to purchase, from time to time, in whole or in part, up to an aggregate of 1,650,000 shares at the public offering price less underwriting discounts and commissions.
-This option may be exercised if the underwriters sell more than 11,000,000 shares in connection with this offering.
+We have granted the underwriters an option exercisable for 30 days after the date of this prospectus supplement, to purchase, from time to time, in whole or in part, up to an aggregate of 1,275,000 shares at the public offering price less underwriting discounts and commissions.
+This option may be exercised if the underwriters sell more than 8,500,000 shares in connection with this offering.
 To the extent that this option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase its pro rata portion of these additional shares based on the underwriter's percentage underwriting commitment in the offering as indicated in the table at the beginning of this Underwriting section.